-The First Mystery tells the story of you (and me and everyone), from conception to birth, from the first primitive cell divisions – until nine months later, when we fight our way out of an overly narrow opening as ready-made human children.
+The Making of You.
+A Journey From Cell to Human tells the story of you (and me and everyone), from conception to birth, from the first primitive cell divisions – until nine months later, when we fight our way out of an overly narrow opening as ready-made human children.

 Did you know that the expression ‘The rabbit died’ (indicating that a woman is pregnant) stems from pregnancy tests during the 1920s, where the doctors injected the woman’s urine into a rabbit and later studied the changes in its ovaries; Or that the tiny male sea worm ‘Bonellia viridis’ spends his entire life inside the much larger female, as her personal sperm donor.

-These are two of the very many strange facts you’ll find in The First Mystery.
-The story of you – before you were born, where Katharina Vestre tells us all about the miraculous process that takes place inside a mother’s womb.
+These are two of the very many strange facts you’ll find in The Making of You.
+A Journey From Cell to Human where Katharina Vestre tells us all about the miraculous process that takes place inside a mother’s womb.

-The First Mystery is popular science, history of science, storytelling and public education at its best.
+The Making of You.
+A Journey From Cell to Human is popular science, history of science, storytelling and public education at its best.
 Charming, entertaining, fun, accessible, inclusive and knowledgeable.